emeryamiller/jq-placeholder/README.md

 The base.html file contains a few test cases that can be used as examples.

+Checkout the login page of [OpusWorkspace](https://app.opusworkspace.com) for an example of the sliding effect.

 ##Known Issues
 If `.placeholder()` is called prior to the element being rendered in the DOM (which often happens in frameworks like backbone.js), the padding